THE SKREN SUCCESSION

 “I know.
 But I watched you the whole time.
 You were so... present.”

 Present.
 Jason turned the word over in his mind.
 At home, he was invisible.
-At school, he was forgettable.
-But on stage, even without words, he was present.
+At school, he was just another random guy.
+But on stage, even without lines, he was present.

-They started dating in January.
+They started officially dating in January.
 She wore his jacket even though it was too big.
-She held his hand in the hallways.
+She held his hand in the hallways and out in public downtown.
 She took him to parties and made sure everyone knew he was hers.

-Jason wanted to make it deeper, to find something beneath the surface.
-He'd saved up enough money from his 7-Eleven shifts to rent a Skren VidLink booth at the mall—two dollars a minute, but it felt important.
+Jason wanted to be more than arm candy, to find something beneath the surface.
+He saved up enough money from his 7-Eleven shifts to rent a Skren VidLink booth at the mall.
 The booth was larger than a phone booth, with a built-in camera and a screen.
-You recorded your message onto a compact cassette-style cartridge, mailed it, and three to five days later the recipient could play it on their home VidLink console.
+You recorded your message onto a compact cassette-style cartridge, mailed it, and three to five days later the recipient could play it on their home console.
+It cost two dollars a minute, but felt important.

-Jason recorded a message to Megan about a play he'd been reading, about his college applications, about wanting to understand her better.
+Jason recorded a message to Megan about a play he’d been reading, filling out his college applications, how he wanted to get to know her better.
 He talked for six minutes, twelve dollars gone in a conversation with himself.

-Her response arrived five days later.
-Jason loaded the cartridge into his family's VidLink player—a boxy console that connected to the TV—and watched.
-The compression artifacts were immediate, the audio sync slightly off.
-Megan smiled at the camera, talked about a new necklace she'd bought, about drama with her friends.
-"Turn to Gold" played quietly in the background.
-She looked beautiful.
-She sounded engaged.
-The message was eight minutes of nothing.
+Megan’s response arrived a week later.
+Jason loaded the cartridge into his family’s SkrenVid player—a boxy console that connected to the TV—and watched.
+The compression artifacts were distracting, and the audio sync slightly off.
+Megan smiled at the camera as she talked about a new necklace she’d bought, and drama with her friends.
+“Turn to Gold” played quietly in the background.
+She looked beautiful, but the message was eight minutes of nothing.

 ENGAGEMENT METRIC: 8.7/10.0 GESTURE VARIETY: OPTIMAL RANGE VOCAL MODULATION: SUPERIOR QUALITY